 6. Stay close by

-Just like with any other activity your child undertakes at this stage, baby needs to be supervised.
+Just like with any other activity your child undertakes at this stage, the baby needs to be supervised.
 Do not lose sight of the baby, especially if you are holding the event outside.

 You may have prepared in advance and cleared the area from potentially harmful things, but children are resourceful and curious.

 After baby’s first Easter egg hunt you will, hopefully, create some new family traditions.
 Enjoy these Easter egg hunt ideas for babies and get ready to turn every second into a priceless memory!

 If you enjoyed this article, read our other articles on Easter: